christopherFlynn/google_homepage/README.md

 Are the main targets before starting the project.

 Turns out that not much soaked in from freecodecamp.
 While this is frustrating, I won't let this discourage me from continuing with the project.
 My plan is to do what I can, go through freecodecamp again, then fix what I haven't learned.
 I will also go through the optional projects until I understand what I'm doing fully.

+Now I've spent some time Googling issues, reviewing what I have learned, and testing out code using live server and developer tools.
+Only cheated a little to see how google made their bottom text gray and their top text black when they used anchor for all of the tags, turns out they just made a class and applied it to seven separate anchors.

+TODO: Center search content and bottom nav bar